ED arrests chairman, MD of Mumbai-based realty group in money laundering case | Law-Order

-The ED has arrested the chairman and the managing director (MD) of Mumbai-based Omkar Realtors and Developers in connection with a money laundering case against them linked to the alleged loan fraud in Yes Bank, official sources said on Wednesday.
+The ED on Wednesday arrested the chairman and the managing director (MD) of Mumbai-based Omkar Realtors and Developers in connection with a money laundering case linked to the alleged loan fraud in Yes Bank, official sources said.

+The two were questioned by the Enforcement Directorate at its office in Ballard Estate before they were arrested.

-The duo are expected to be produced before a special court for PMLA cases in Mumbai on Thursday, they said.
+The duo are expected to be produced before a special court for PMLA cases on Thursday, they said.

+Reacting to the development, the company said in a statement that it was ''emphatic that Omkar Group is not in violation of any lending norms and slum approvals''.

-The Enforcement Directorate had raided at least 10 premises of the group and its promoters on January 25 on charges of misusing various permissions given under the Slum Rehabilitation Authority (SRA) schemes and allegations of ''diverting'' around Rs 450 crore taken by way of a loan from Yes bank, agency sources had said.
+The Enforcement Directorate had raided 10 premises of the group and its promoters in Mumbai on January 25 on charges of misusing various permissions given under the Slum Rehabilitation Authority (SRA) schemes and allegations of ''diverting'' around Rs 450 crore taken by way of a loan from Yes bank, agency sources had said.

 Yes Bank co-promoter Rana Kapoor (63) and scam-hit Dewan Housing Finance Limited (DHFL) promoters Kapil Wadhawan and Dheeraj Wadhawan have been arrested in the case by the ED last year and they are in judicial custody at present.